MicrosoftDocs/quantum-docs-pr/articles/user-guide/language/expressions.md

 let bigOne = bigZero + 1L;
 ```

-`Double` literals in Q# are identical to double literals in C#,
+`Double` literals in Q# are floating-point numbers written using decimal digits.
-except that no trailing "d" or "D" is required (or allowed).
+They can be written with a decimal point, `.`, and/or an exponential part indicated with 'e' or 'E' (after which only a possible negative sign and decimal digits are valid).
+The following are valid `Double` literals: `0.0`, `1.2e5`, `1e-5`.

-Given an array expression of any element type, an `Int` expression
-may be formed using the `Length` built-in function, with the array
-expression enclosed in parentheses, `(` and `)`.
+Given an array expression of any element type, an `Int` expression may be formed using the [`Length`](xref:microsoft.quantum.core.length) built-in function, with the array expression enclosed in parentheses, `(` and `)`.
 For instance, if `a` is bound to an array, then `Length(a)` is
 an integer expression.
 If `b` is an array of arrays of integers, `Int[][]`, then